Constraining mass transfer and common-envelope physics with post-supernova companion monitoring: Method

 \subsection{Analytical model}

 Here we construct an analytical model to describe the full light curve of the companion including this tail part that we previously did not model.
 Following our previous work, we assume that no mass was stripped off and the heating of the companion by the SN is instantaneous.
+A fraction of the \ac{sn} energy is deposited into the star with a distribution following Eq.~(\ref{eq:Eexcess}).
 The star then tries to get rid of this excess heat by transporting it outwards.
 We assume a very simple picture where the excess energy is transported outwards in mass coordinate with some timescale $\tau_\mathrm{tr}$ that is universal over the entire star.
+It can be considered as carrying the excess energy on a conveyor belt, where the energy that reaches the end of the conveyor belt (= stellar surface) is emitted as radiation.
+The conveyor belt completes one cycle over the time $\tau_\mathrm{tr}$.
 Under this assumption, the surface excess luminosity at a given time can be described as

-Note that the factor two in the denominator comes from an assumption that half of the luminosity is used as thermodynamic work to maintian the slightly inflated stellar structure.
-However, the star cannot radiate at luminosities higher than the maximum allowed value given in Eq.~(\ref{eq:lmax}).
+The term $\Delta\epsilon (M_2t/\tau_\mathrm{tr})$ indicates which part of the initial excess energy distribution has reached the surface.
+This specific energy is multiplied by $M_2$ and divided by the transport timescale $\tau_\mathrm{tr}$ to obtain the rate at which the excess energy escapes the star.
+Note that the factor two in the denominator comes from an assumption that half of the luminosity is used as thermodynamic work to maintain the inflated stellar structure.
+However, the star does not radiate at luminosities higher than the maximum allowed value given in Eq.~(\ref{eq:lmax}) in our MESA models.
 Hence the luminosity is initially capped by $L_\mathrm{max}$ until the total radiated energy exceeds the integrated energy excess from the surface down to $m=M_2t/\tau_\mathrm{tr}$.
 It is analogous to having a ``waiting list'' for the excess heat to escape out, and the flux remains constant until the waiting list is exhausted.
-Once the waiting list is exhausted, the luminosity is determined by the amount of excess heat at the surface.
+Once the waiting list is exhausted, the luminosity is determined by the amount of excess heat at the surface, as expressed in Eq.~(\ref{eq:L_ex}).
 The full light curve can thus be expressed as

 where $L_\mathrm{org}=L_\mathrm{org}(M_2)$ is the luminosity of the companion prior to being heated.

 The only model parameter that needs to be determined is the transport timescale $\tau_\mathrm{tr}$.
 Interestingly, it does not appear in Eq.~(\ref{eq:fullLC}) except implicitly in the definition of $\tau_\mathrm{inf}$.
 The $\tau_\mathrm{tr}$-dependence cancels out due to the heat excess distribution being proportional to $\Delta\epsilon\propto 1/m$ in Eq.~(\ref{eq:Eexcess}).
 This makes our light curve model rather robust to model assumptions at least for the tail part.
 We roughly estimate $\tau_\mathrm{tr}$ as